 Chopper 101: Getting it Sharp

 You may have discovered a local company that sharpens your knives well and at a reasonable price.
-We have no intention of destroying a good relationship, but if you are unsatisfied with your cutting we highly recommend the factory authorized and only US importer of Morso, Tech Mark.
+We have no intention of destroying a good relationship, but if you are unsatisfied with your cutting we highly recommend the factory authorized and US importers of Morso, Hoffmann Machine Co or Tech Mark.
 They will hollow grind your knives to original factory specs and could well put your chopper into a whole new class of machine.

 Be forewarned that if your knives have been being flat ground there will be an additional charge to get them back into spec the first time, but we believe it’s worth it.

 While technically you can make a tight joint with one 44° corner and one 46°, they will not line up correctly on either the inside or outside, so it’s important to check each side of the cut individually.

 Here’s the cutting method we use: